+29.32 Tripping

-29.30 Time-out Using both hands to form a "T" in front of the chest.
-29.31 Too many men on the ice No signal in the Ontario Hockey League.
-NO SIGNAL 29.32 Tripping Striking leg with either hand below the knee, keeping both skates on the ice.
-29.33 Unsports- manlike conduct Using both hands to form a "T" in front of the chest (same as time-out).
-29.34 Wash out A sweeping sideways motion of both arms across the front of the body at shoulder level with palms down.
+Striking leg with either hand below the knee, keeping both skates on the ice.

+Unsports-29.33 manlike conduct Using both hands to form a "T" in front of the chest (same as time-out).

+29.34 Wash out

+A sweeping sideways motion of both arms across the front of the body at shoulder level with palms down.
 This signal is used by Referees to signal no goal; by the Linesmen to signal no icing and no off-side; and by all Officials to wash out a hand pass or a high-sticking the puck violation.